rayrfan/Fanray/README.md

   </a>
   <h3 align="center">Fanray</h3>
   <p align="center">
-    A simple and elegant blog.
+    A simple and elegant blog
   </p>
   <p align="center">
 	<a href="#screenshots">Screenshots</a> •